RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: RadCloudSplat Framework

-where \( \ell \) is a composite loss combining mean squared error (MSE) and total variation (TV) losses:
+where \( \ell \) is a composite loss combining mean squared error (MSE) and total variation (TV) losses

-Here, \(\lambda_{\text{TV}}\) controls the TV loss weight, \(\mathbb{D}\) is the mini-batch sample set with \(|\mathbb{D}|\) samples, \(\bm y_{\text{KNN}(l)}\) denotes the prediction for the nearest neighbor of the \(l\)-th sample in grid positions within \(\mathbb{D}\).
-By balancing accuracy, smoothness, and regularization, the ternary final area-by-area loss (\ref{finalloss}) provides a robust framework for RSS radiomap extrapolation, ensuring precise and spatially coherent predictions.}
+Here, \(\lambda_{\text{TV}}\) controls the TV loss weight and \(\mathbb{D}\) is the mini-batch sample set with \(|\mathbb{D}|\) samples. \(\hat{\bm y}_{\text{KNN}(l)}\) denotes the predicted RSS value at the K nearest neighboring grid locations to the \(l\)-th grid position within \(\mathbb{D}\).
+By balancing accuracy, smoothness, and regularization, the final ternary area-by-area loss (\ref{finalloss}) provides a robust framework for RSS radiomap extrapolation, ensuring precise and spatially coherent predictions.}